-People are sometimes surprised to learn that, as young man, Oscar Wilde (1854-1900), the poet, playwright and wit famous for his flamboyant and ultimately dramatic life in London and Paris, made two earlier visits to America.
+People are sometimes surprised to learn that, early in his career, Oscar Wilde (1854-1900), the poet, playwright and wit famous for his flamboyant and ultimately dramatic life in London and Paris, made two visits to America.

-Oscar Wilde's first visit to America was for the entire year in 1882, during which he conducting a Lecture Tour across the continent, including Canada, in which he undertook some 140 lectures.
+Oscar Wilde's first visit to America was for the entire year in 1882, during which time he conducting a lecture tour across the continent, including two tours of Canada, in which he undertook some 140 lectures.
 The itinerary of this formative lecture tour has never been precisely compiled—there have been several major previously published versions but none agrees with any other.
-A major focus of this web site is to provide a definitive itinerary of the lecture tour using modern archival research.
+A major focus of this web site is to provide a definitive itinerary of the lecture tour using modern methods of archival research.

 This web site is a selected resource informed by much original research.